cake-lab/ventriloquist/README.md

 ## Introduction

-This project both recreates and expands on [AlterEcho](https://www.cs.purdue.edu/cgvlab/papers/popescu/2021ISMARAlterEchoPopescu.pdf), an avatar-streamer model that supports both one-to-one motion capture and preset animations ("gestures") which are triggered either manually or with poses/facial expressions.
+Ventriloquist is a browswer-based VTubing app made with [kalidokit](https://github.com/yeemachine/kalidokit).
+Ventriloquist is inspired by [AlterEcho](https://www.cs.purdue.edu/cgvlab/papers/popescu/2021ISMARAlterEchoPopescu.pdf), a loosely-coupled avatar-streamer model which supports both one-to-one motion capture and preset animations ("gestures") which are triggered either manually or with poses/facial expressions.

 ## Install Locally

+Requirements:

+- Node
+- MongoDB

 Ventriloquist is eventually going to be hosted on a dedicated server, but it can easily be run locally.

-### Base Application

-You can install and run the base app locally by running the following commands in a shell:

 ```sh
 # Clone and enter the repository